fpetracci/rob_upperlimb_strokes/Data Analysis/README_DATA_ANALYSIS.txt

 	q_population		- populates q_task struct with estimated joint angles values from q_trial2q.m and other informations.

 04_time_warp
 	TimeWarping		- the function take as input 2 joints angle struct, each struct is composed by 10 joint angle.
-We chosed the 4 th and 7th angular joint as the referement for choose the optimale strech and shift parameters task_warp_compare	- This script aims to compare joint angle warpa_task		- This script is like the main of the folder.
-Time warping is performed on the entire data_set: q_task new_TW_dot		- Creation of the Data-set:q_task_warped_dot and performed another TimeWarping where only the movement phases are taken into account find_skip		- function that analyzes the derivative of the angles to identify the phase of the movement, only angles 4 and 7 are used as references
+We chosed the 4 th and 7th angular joint as the referement for choose the optimale strech and shift parameters. task_warp_compare	- This script aims to compare joint angle. warpa_task		- This script is like the main of the folder.
+Time warping is performed on the entire data_set: q_task. new_TW_dot		- Creation of the Data-set:q_task_warped_dot and performed another TimeWarping where only the movement phases are taken into account. find_skip		- function that analyzes the derivative of the angles to identify the phase of the movement, only angles 4 and 7 are used as references.
 	TW_checking		- plot of the angles deriving from the execution of task number n_task(taken as input) in 2 figures, to show the difference after the application of TW.
 05_fPCA
 	1subj_at_time - folder in which we analyze the dataset one subject at a time